Club Profile

 Women's Team

-Nottingham Forest Women FC play in the third-tier Women’s National League North, with home games at Eastwood
+Last season, Nottingham Forest Women FC won the third-tier Women’s National League North, so they will be in the WSL2 this season, with home games at City

 Songs